 Omitting unneeded elements makes a big difference, but it’s harder to pull-off than it sounds.
 Sometimes your subject can be a whole screen rather than one thing – look for patterns or layers in nature.

-20. Change Your Point of View
+20. Change the point of view

 Way too often landscape photographers fall into a routine and forget that taking photos should be a creative and dynamic process.
 You come to a destination, set up your tripods at eye level, take a couple of shots, and move on.
 Sounds familiar?